It’s the day we’ve all been waiting for since the leaves started changing colors and the cold, windy nights began.

-Pre-heat oven to 400 degrees˚F. Grease a 9×13-inch banking dish with cooking spray.
+Pre-heat oven to 400 degrees˚F. Grease a 9×13-inch baking dish with cooking spray.

 In a large pot of salted boiling water, cook green beans for 5 to 7 minutes.
 Drain water.
 Pour cooked green beans in the prepared dish in an even layer.

 In a medium saucepan, over medium heat, melt butter.
 Once melted add garlic and stir for 30 seconds.
 Whisk in flour until smooth.
 Cook for 1 minute while constantly stirring.